yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 	"./grid.png|Running in the 90s (GRID Autosport)"
   >}}

-Not stopping there, FearlessTobi also fixed yuzu's command line arguments to {{< gh-hovercard "11371" "properly load updates and DLC" >}} when booting a game--for example, when using a script.
+Not stopping there, FearlessTobi also fixed yuzu's command line arguments to {{< gh-hovercard "11371" "properly load updates and DLC" >}} when booting a game — for example, when using a script.

 Users reported that some RomFS dumps from games don’t always include all game assets, with one example being `KLONOA Phantasy Reverie Series`. byte[]’s investigation showed that several areas of the RomFS dump code were… of low quality.